Providing time is one of Audemars Piguet’s two businesses. The other is crafting timeless watches meant to last a lifetime.

 Genta may have lent his eye for design to other Swiss luxury brands, but the Royal Oak is arguably the most famous of his before he went on to start his own line of timepieces.
 It was a great win for Audemars Piguet too, establishing the brand as among the top collectible luxury watches.

 Ultimate goal: timelessness

 Audemars Piguet may be the weird one out in a world where brands are trying to one up each other, but in some ways it is also the winner.
 Not only does it have complete control over the direction of the brand by keeping it within family, it also isn’t forced to compromise style for the sake of fleeting fashion.
 The company’s approach may not be preferable for all, but that is the point—Audemars Piguet is not for just anyone.

-Shop for Audemars Piguet Online
+Search for a Discount Code Before Shopping for Audemars Piguet Online